First up, can you tell us who you are and what you do?

 What does a typical day look like for you?

-How do balance collaborative work with focused solo work periods?
+How do you balance collaborative work with focused solo work periods?

 What’s the best change you’ve ever made to the way you work?